Ofotfjord

-The Ofotfjord (Ofotfjorden; Ufuohttá) is a fjord in Nordland county, Norway.
+The Ofotfjord (Ofotfjorden; Ufuohttá) or Narvik Fjord is a fjord in Nordland county, Norway.
 It is an inlet of the Norwegian Sea, located about 200 km north of the Arctic Circle.
 The 78 km long Ofotfjord is Norway's 12th longest fjord and it is also the 18th deepest, with a maximum depth of 553 m.
 In the English language and in many historical documents, this fjord is often referred to as the Narvik Fjord because the town of Narvik is located on the inner shores of the fjord, but this is not an official name of the fjord.

 The fjord is surrounded by mountains, some reaching 1500 m, and even 1700 m in Skjomen, where the Frostisen glacier can be seen.
 The only large lowland area is on parts of the northern shore, around Harstad/Narvik Airport, Evenes, although there are smaller areas near the fjord and in narrow valleys (for instance, the Narvik peninsula, where the harbour and city centre of Narvik is located).